I help adults and families to embrace language learning and language travel, especially in Asia/Pacific!

-I travel with my husband – Nathan (aka Lingo Dada) and our 17-month-old daughter Eliza – Lingo Bubba.
+I travel with my husband – Nathan (aka Lingo Dada) and our 2-year-old daughter Eliza – Lingo Bubba.
 We all love the thrill of discovering a new place and we feel especially at home in Asia.

 I started this blog because of my passion for both language and travel and want to share this with other people, especially parents.